 While establishing a document management system is certainly an initial step in the right direction, a disorganized or poorly managed system for your business documents can lead to a variety of issues.

-Ranging from remaining up-to-date and compliant with all recordkeeping regulations for your industry to keeping your company security risks in-check, here are some of the chief-most issues that document management systems currently are facing:
+Remaining up-to-date and compliant with all recordkeeping regulations for your industry to keeping your company security risks in-check, here are some of the biggest issues that document management systems currently are facing:

-With laws that include HIPAA, FACTA, the HITECH Act, and others, the need for an effective document management system in a business is imperative, as penalties for noncompliance can be severe—violation of the HIPAA Omnibus Rule, for instance, can result in fines as high as $1.5 million.
+With laws that include HIPAA, FACTA, the HITECH Act, the need for an effective document management system in a business is imperative.
+Penalties for noncompliance can be severe—violation of the HIPAA Omnibus Rule, for instance, can result in fines as high as $1.5 million.

 Similarly, in 2016 the Feinstein Institute for Medical Research was doled out a $3.9 million dollar fine for a HIPAA Violation following a data breach caused by the theft of a company laptop containing medical records of several thousand individuals participating in a research project.

-Whether it’s a paper or electronic Document Management System, it’s critical that an organization take responsibility for adhering to and keeping up-to-date on industry recordkeeping regulations, as constantly emerging and evolving technologies for managing records also brings updates and additions to information management legislature.
+Whether it’s a paper or electronic Document Management System, it’s critical that an organization takes responsibility for adhering to and keeping up-to-date on industry recordkeeping regulations.
+Constantly evolving technologies for managing records also brings new updates and additions to information management legislature.